|Color||Deer mice are traditionally brown on the back and white on the underbelly, legs, and tail.|

 Typically, deer mice do not remain in one place long enough to cause significant property damage.
 However, the pests will damage upholstered furniture, mattresses, clothing, paper, and various other materials to make their nests.

 Prevention & Control

-The best way to control a deer mouse population is to prevent them from getting in unwanted areas.
-Simple preventative steps and minor repairs will block entry ways and prevent mice and other pests from coming inside.
+The best way to control a deer mouse population is to prevent them from getting into unwanted areas.
+Simple preventative steps and minor repairs will block entryways and prevent mice and other pests from coming inside.